 - Interdisciplinary consultations, treatment planning and patient care

 - Practice, and patient management techniques regarding the science, business and art of orthodontics

-- Risk management and ethical concerns related to patient care
+- Risk management and clinical ethics related to patient care

 - Understanding the literature and the application of evidenced based orthodontic practice

 Chair and Program Director, Orthodontics and Dentofacial Orthopedics